edbzn/edbzn.github.io/content/blog/nx-20-exploring-the-new-ts-preset-and-typescript-project-references/index.md

 > **Note: 📌** <br> As of Nx 20, the distinction between integrated and package-based repositories is less relevant.
 Nx features can be enabled independently, offering flexibility in configuring your monorepo.

-- **Package-based repos:** Traditional approach for monorepos where each package is a standalone project with its own `package.json` and nested `node_modules`.
+- **Package-based repos:** Traditional approach for monorepos where each package is an independent project with its own `package.json` and nested `node_modules`.
 - **Integrated repositories:** Nx's original approach, where dependencies are shared between projects at the root level using path aliases.
 - **`ts` preset:** This new approach leverages TypeScript's project references along with individual `package.json` to declare dependencies between projects.